microsoft/r-server-loan-credit-risk/Powershell_Instructions.md

 <h2 id="score-production-data">Score Production Data</h2>
 <hr />
 <p/>
 To score production data re-run the command from above, this time using `-is_production "Y"`.
-You can also score production data in a different database by changing -DBName.
-If you do use a different database, also add `-development_db`.
+Score production data in a different database by changing `-DBName` and specifying the development database name by adding `-development_db`.
+This let you use the model and other tables created during the development stage, and needed for batch scoring.
+If you do not specify the `-development_db`, its default value is set to `Loans`.
 For example, the following will score into database `Loans_Prod` in uninterrupted mode for the rdemo user on your local machine:

         .\{{ site.ps1_name }} -ServerName "localhost" -DBName "{{ site.db_name }}_Prod" -username "rdemo" -password "D@tascience" -is_production "Y" -uninterrupted "Y" -development_db "{{ site.db_name }}"